 Empowering Public Housing Resident Organizations:

 Successful management of public housing requires meaningful resident participation.
-While laws recognize resident involvement is critical, MLRI has played a lead role in working the Boston Resident Training Institute (BRTI) to breathe life into these laws.
-BRTI, a resident-driven initiative, supported by MLRI and the Massachusetts Union of Public Housing Tenants, provides education, training and technical assistance with and for public housing residents to empower communities and create change from within.
+BRTI, a resident-driven initiative, launched and supported by MLRI in collaborationg with the Massachusetts Union of Public Housing Tenants and with the support from the Boston Housing Authority and the Boston Foundation, provides education, training and technical assistance with and for public housing residents to empower communities and create change from within.
 MLRI provides technical assistance to develop and deliver nine core trainings focused on state and federal laws, local policies, and organizational issues.
 Through interactive training presented by residents to residents at their developments, BRTI and MLRI work collectively to remove barriers that impede public housing leaders from participating.

-MLRI has played a critical role in preserving tenancies and preventing neighborhood destabilization and widespread property abandonment caused by the foreclosure crisis.
-MLRI’s housing advocates worked with federal officials to help secure passage of the federal Protecting Tenants at Foreclosure Act (PTFA) in May 2009, which states that, among other things, 1) all tenants in a foreclosed property are allowed to remain in their homes for the duration of their existing lease; 2) all tenants without an existing lease must be given a minimum 90-days notice before they can be brought to court on an eviction case; and 3) post-foreclosure owners must take over the leases and contracts of Section 8 tenants and those tenants cannot be evicted except for good cause until their leases terminate.
+MLRI played a critical role in preserving tenancies and preventing neighborhood destabilization and widespread property abandonment caused by the recent foreclosure crisis.
+MLRI’s housing advocates worked with federal officials to help secure passage of the federal Protecting Tenants at Foreclosure Act (PTFA) in May 2009.
+This law states, among other things, that 1) all tenants in a foreclosed property are allowed to remain in their homes for the duration of their existing lease; 2) all tenants without an existing lease must be given a minimum 90-days’ notice before they can be brought to court on an eviction case; and 3) post-foreclosure owners must take over the leases and contracts of Section 8 tenants and those tenants cannot be evicted except for good cause until their leases terminate.